Skip to main content

 Returns: Promise resolving to DeleteResult

-Throws: Error if CDN not found or delete method not supported
+• Error if CDN provider not found

 download